ljungdahl/ljungdahl.github.io/notes/index.md

 title: " "
 ---

-The point of these notes is to make some explicit calculations and keep them somewhere, and formulate concepts for myself.
+The point of these notes is to make some explicit calculations and keep them somewhere, and explain things to myself.
 If you find any errors please [let me know](mailto:anton.ljungdahl@fysik.su.se).

 ### Quantum Mechanics